d4wae89d498/offdiff/readme.md

 # offdiff

-`offdiff` is a Python tool designed to compare different builds of closed-source executables by retrieving and comparing virtual addresses (VAs) from their binary content.
-The tool is primarily used to track changes between versions of an executable, which can be useful for reverse engineering, debugging, or tracking differences in compiled code.
-The tool extracts bytes from the binary files using VAs, as seen in debuggers such as OllyDbg and CheatEngine.
+`offdiff` is a Python tool that takes old virtual addresses (VAs), as seen in debuggers like OllyDbg and CheatEngine, from a previous build of a closed-source executable and returns the new addresses from an updated build, useful for tracking changes and reverse engineering.

 ### Explanation of Addresses
 - **Virtual Address (VA):** The address in memory where a program or library resides when it's loaded.
 This is what debuggers like OllyDbg and CheatEngine show.